Opinion | Can Biden achieve an FDR-style presidency? A historian sees surprising parallels.

 The Roosevelt public works programs are generally held to have been so pervasive that every part of the country had something.

 Sargent: The Biden plan talks about retrofitting a future decarbonized economy.
-I wonder if there’s a way to give working people of all stripes a sense of a stake in such a green economy, so it’s not seen as pointy-headed climate regulations, and more seen as job creation and public works.
+I wonder if there’s a way to give working people of all stripes a sense of a stake in such a green economy — so it’s not seen as pointy-headed climate regulations, and more as job creation and public works.

 Rauchway: I think there is.
 There’s obviously a certain hard-hat element to building green infrastructure that would show that it’s about job creation.